3b/cl-opengl/tools/README.md

 To rebuild/update bindings:

-0. Download updated .spec file (optional): in top-level cl-opengl dir
+0. Download updated .spec file (optional):
+    In top-level cl-opengl dir
     `make specs`

 1. Build bindings:
-    in top-level cl-opengl dir
+    In top-level cl-opengl dir
     `make bindings > /tmp/changed`

-2. Look at `/tmp/changed` file / `git diff` and see if any names need edited mostly looking at function names or suspicious value changes in enums, or if any argument types changed in a way that needs manual adjustment.
+2. Look at `/tmp/changed` file / `git diff` and see if any names need edited.
+    Mostly looking at function names or suspicious value changes in enums, or if any argument types changed in a way that needs manual adjustment.

-    for example add `-` before `i64v` in
+    For example add `-` before `i64v` in
     ```
     (defglextfun ("glGetQueryBufferObjecti64v" get-query-buffer-objecti64v) :void
       (id uint)